GrowlyX/on-bot-typescript/docs/how-it-works.md

 - `Shared Scripts`: You can provide shared scripts that are automatically inherited by any OpMode scripts.
 Variables, methods, and constants can be declared in these shared scripts.

 ## Why should you not use this?
-If your team is not comfortable writing TypeScript code for OpModes, don't use this.
+If your team is not comfortable writing TypeScript/JavaScript code, don't use this.
+Additionally, using OBT presents a unique challenge: no tab completion.
+Since we have a fairly barebones web editor (monaco editor), nice IDE features such as tab completion, a lot of the major syntax highlighting features, etc. are not present.

 ## Alternatives
 - [Fast Load](https://github.com/MatthewOates36/fast-load-plugin/): Allows you to decrease Android Studio ADB reinstall speeds by 80%.